Aubrey Davis Park Trail Safety Improvements Project

 Thank you for your leadership to future-proof the Aubrey Davis Park Master Plan.
 We look forward to working with you to advance other projects and initiatives to make the region and Mercer Island community safer, more connected, and more accessible for people who bike.

-Cascade Bicycle Club about 2 years ago
+Cascade Bicycle Club almost 3 years ago

 The grant from WSDOT stipulates widening the trail.
 The City Council should maintain trust in City government by respecting the work done by many to secure the grant.
 The City should avoid a project that literally keeps us in the same rut that we are in now in AD.
 Improve the trail.
 Widen the trail.